Rings of Power: Fictional history

 The Rings of Power were forged by the Elven-smiths of the Noldorin settlement of Eregion.
 Best-known were the twenty Great Rings, which conferred powers including invisibility, but many lesser rings with minor powers were also created at that time.
 The smiths were led by Celebrimbor, the grandson of Fëanor, the greatest craftsman of the Noldor, working with Dwarves from Khazad-dûm (Moria) led by his friend Narvi.
 Sauron, powerful and ambitious, but humiliated by the fall of his evil master Morgoth at the end of the First Age, had evaded the summons of the godlike Valar to surrender and face judgment; he chose to remain in Middle-earth and seek dominion over its people.
 In the Second Age, he arrived disguised as a handsome emissary of the Valar named Annatar, the Lord of Gifts, offering the knowledge to transform Middle-earth with the light of Valinor, the home of the Valar.
 He was shunned by the Elven leaders Gil-galad and Elrond in Lindon, but managed to persuade the Noldorin Elves of Eregion.
-With Sauron's help, they learnt to forge Rings of Power, first creating many lesser ring as an essay of their skill.
+With Sauron's help, they learnt to forge Rings of Power.
 Then they created the Seven and the Nine, and Celebrimbor himself forged the Three Great Rings.
-In Mordor Sauron then invested much of his power in forging the One Ring in the fires of Mount Doom, to serve as a master ring to control all the others.
+In Mordor, Sauron then invested much of his power in forging the One Ring in the fires of Mount Doom, to serve as a master ring to control all the others.

 When the One Ring was made using the Black Speech, the Elves immediately became aware of Sauron's true motive to control the other Rings.
 When Sauron set the completed One Ring upon his finger, the Elves quickly hid their rings.
 Celebrimbor entrusted one of the Three to Galadriel and sent the other Two to Gil-galad and Círdan.
+(Note: The original published edition of The Lord of the Rings states that Gil-galad and Círdan each received a Ring of Power, though in his subsequent works Gil-galad received both and later gave one to Círdan.)
 In an attempt to seize all the Rings of Power for himself, Sauron waged an assault upon the Elves.
 He destroyed Eregion and captured the Nine.
 Under torture, Celebrimbor revealed where the Seven were, but refused to reveal the Three.
+(Note: Christopher Tolkien notes that though it is implied that Sauron had taken possession of the Seven, there is no text detailing how those came into possession of the Dwarves, and the Dwarves of Moria maintained that their ring had come directly from Celebrimbor.)